Cameron Antwi: Newport County

 In July 2024 Antwi signed for Newport County.
 He made his debut for Newport on 10 August 2024 in the 3–2 EFL League Two defeat to Cheltenham Town.
-Antwi scored his first Newport goal on 8 February 2025 in the 3-0 League Two win against Crewe Alexandra.
+Antwi scored his first Newport goal on 8 February 2025 in the 3–0 League Two win against Crewe Alexandra.

+Gillingham

+On 23 January 2026, Antwi signed for Gillingham on a two-and-a-half year contract for an undisclosed fee, having scored against the team days earlier for Newport.